wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 - `iatValidityPeriod` should be in minutes.

-- If the “iat” claim validation is enabled in the PrimaryIS, the token shouldn’t be issued before the specified time.
+- If the `iat` claim validation is enabled in the PrimaryIS, the token shouldn’t be issued before the specified time.

 ## Identifying Session Using ‘sub’ or ‘sid’ Claim